Home

 High School Equivalency/GED Test Instruction

 Member-based organization for individuals and organizations interested in community issues related to refugees and immigrants.
-Meets unfulfilled needs of immigrants and refugees in the Quad Cities.
+Meets unfulfilled needs of immigrants and refugees in the Quad Cities, such as english as a second language.

-Can assist with applying for resources in Illinois, including SNAP, Mediare/Medicaid, SEAP, etc.
+Can assist with applying for resources in Illinois, including SNAP, Medicare/Medicaid, SEAP, etc.

 Can help you apply for up to $500 to pay for DACA renewal fees.